tydusky/tydusky.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp; 🎉 Two papers were selected for the ORAL presentation at EMNLP’25!.
 - *2025.08*: &nbsp; 🎉 Three papers were accepted by [EMNLP 2025](https://2025.emnlp.org/).
 - *2025.07*: &nbsp; 🎉 One paper was accepted by [MM 2025](https://acmmm2025.org/).
 - *2025.06*: &nbsp; 🎉 One paper was accepted by [ICCV 2025](https://iccv.thecvf.com/).